sriramrokkam/k8s-training/kubernetes/exercise_07_ingress.md

 ## Step 3 - annotate!
 Besides the labels, K8s uses also a concept called "[annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/)".
 Annotations are part of the metadata section and can be written directly to the yaml file as well as added via `kubectl annotate ...`.
 Similar to the labels, annotations are also key-value pairs.
-Most commonly annotations are used to store additional information, describe a resource more detailed or tweak it's behavior.
+Most commonly annotations are used to store additional information, describing a resource more detailed or tweak it's behavior.

 In our case, the used ingress controller knows several annotations and reacts to them in a predefined way.
 The known annotations and their effect are described [here]( https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).

 So let's assume, you want to change the timeout behavior of the nginx exposed via the ingress.
 Check the list of [annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) for the `proxy-connect-timeout` and apply a suitable configuration to your ingress.
 Of course don't forget to test the URL.

 ## optional step 4 - rewrite target
-Now that you know how an annotation works and how it affects your ingress, lets move on the fanout scenario.
+Now that you know how an annotation works and how it affects your ingress, lets move on to the fanout scenario.
 Assume you want your ingress to serve something different at its root level `/` and you want to move your application to `/my-app`.
 Your URL would look like this `<your-custom-endpoint>.ingress.<GARDENER-CLUSTER-NAME>.<GARDENER-PROJECT-NAME>.shoot.canary.k8s-hana.ondemand.com/my-app`.

 In a first step, you need to add `path: /my-app(.*)` to your backend configuration within the ingress.
 Take a look at the [fanout demo](./demo/09b_fanout_and_virtual_host_ingress.yaml), if you need inspiration.
-Once you applied your the change, go to your URL and test the different paths.
+Once you applied the change, go to your URL and test the different paths.
 But don't be surprised, if you don't see the expected pages.

-The ingress is forwarding traffic to `/my-app` also to `/my-app` at the backend.
+The ingress is forwarding traffic to `/my-app` and also to `/my-app` at the backend.
 So unless you configured your nginx pods to serve at `/my-app` there is no valid endpoint available.
 You can solve the issue by rewriting the target to `/$1` of the backend pods.
 Check the `rewrite-target` [annotation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#rewrite) for details and apply it accordingly.
 The documentation features an [example](https://kubernetes.github.io/ingress-nginx/examples/rewrite/) as well.

 ## Troubleshooting